All Episodes

 I mean, we're talking about one small bit of El Nino completely bringing to an end.

-And that's some ice?
+And that's some ice.

-I mean, I think we're talking about, you know, ours has been talking for quite some time about the quickening, and I think it's clear at this point The question is, you know, what can we as individuals do to help bring about some sort of change?
+The question is, you know, what can we as individuals do to help bring about some sort of change?

-Perhaps it's just a matter of reckoning with our own lives and, you know, gaining some kind of acceptance that, you know, when things do hit the fan, that things are going to be okay, you know, sort of on the other side, if that's how you deal with it.
+Perhaps it's just a matter of reckoning with their own lives and, you know, gaining some kind of acceptance that, you know, when things do hit the fan, that things are going to be okay, you know, sort of on the other side, if that's how you deal with it.

-But it's very troubling and, you know, I'd like to maybe, Mr. Celente, you know, perhaps you could, you know, basically start a groundswell of support and get some, you know, serious discussion on this issue politically.
+And, you know, I'd like to maybe, Mr. Salente, you know, perhaps you could basically start a groundswell of support and get some serious discussion on this issue politically.

-Barwood's campaign, she could focus on this as well, because this, you know, the alien issue is extremely important, obviously.
+And perhaps with Ms. Barwood's campaign, she could focus on this as well, because this, you know, the alien issue is extremely important, obviously.

 Perhaps they will provide some of the technology to help us get a hold of some of these existing problems if we haven't pissed them off a little bit too much so far.